Griquas (rugby union)

 Griquas (Griekwas), known as the Suzuki Griquas for sponsorship reasons, are a South African professional rugby union team based in Kimberley in Northern Cape, that participates in the annual Currie Cup tournament.
 Their home ground is Griqua Park in Kimberley and they draw their players mostly from Northern Cape Province.
-They have won the Currie Cup four times – in 1899, 1911, 1970 and after 55 years 2025 – and the Vodacom Cup a joint-record five times.
+They have won the Currie Cup five times – in 1899, 1911, 1970, 2025 and 2026 – and the Vodacom Cup a joint-record five times.

 History

 The rugby team was established in 1886 in the then British colony of Griqualand West.
 Five years later, during the 1891 British Lions tour to South Africa, Griqualand West played the British Lions in Kimberley.
 Although they lost 3–0, the British presented the team with the Currie Cup, as they thought that Griqualand West produced the best performance out of the provincial games on their tour.
 The Currie Cup became South Africa's domestic prize, and Griqualand West first won it in 1899.
 Griqualand West subsequently won the Currie Cup again in 1911.
 After the introduction of official annual championships in 1969, Griqualand West won the final the next season, defeating Northern Transvaal 11–9 to claim their third title.
-Since then, Griquas have not won the Currie Cup.
+55 years later, in 2025, Griquas won their fourth Currie Cup title.